SkyMound/ConvergenceToolbox/README.md

 # ConvergenceToolbox
 ConvergenceToolbox is an open-source project dedicated to enhancing the speedrunning exprience of Convergence : A League of Legends Story by providing a collection of tools and utilities

-# Features

-## Implemented
-- Autosplit
-    - Automatic start, split and stop (Focus on your run and nothing else)
-    - Synchronize with the in-game pause menu (It's good now, you can go open to the postmen)
-    - Pause when loading screen (Having a wooden pc is no longer an excuse)

-## Upcoming
-- Gizmos (Checkpoint, Combat/Cutscene Trigger)
-- Save/Checkpoint Manager
-- In-game Tips/Tricks
-- Modding
-- Camera control

 # Installation